curl/everything-curl/usingcurl/verbose/writeout.md

 The variables that are available are accessed by writing `%{variable_name}` in the string and that variable will then be substituted by the correct value.
-To output a normal '%' you just write it as '%%'.
-You can also output a newline by using '\n', a carriage return with '\r' and a tab space with '\t'.
+To output a plain `%` you write it as `%%`.
+You can also output a newline by using `\n`, a carriage return with `\r` and a tab space with `\t`.

 As an example, we can output the Content-Type and the response code from an HTTP transfer, separated with newlines and some extra text like this:

     curl -w "Type: %{content_type}\nCode: %{response_code}\n" http://example.com

-This feature writes the output to stdout so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data.
+The output is sent to stdout so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data.

 **NOTE:** In Windows the %-symbol is a special symbol used to expand environment variables.
 In batch files all occurrences of % must be doubled when